 Nothing is like spending an evening with a classic movie.
-You might know the plot, scenes, and dialog by heart and you may watch it with a friend or family member who does too since classic movies are a shared bonding experience.
+You might know the plot, scenes, and dialog by heart and you may watch it with a friend who does too, since classic movies are a shared bonding experience.
 So grab some popcorn and a drink, set aside some time for yourself, and snuggle into the couch to enjoy any of these oldies but goodies with which you are familiar.

 This list reflects modern classics, meaning movies made since the 1970s, with one exception.
 These are movies that reflect the cultural sensibility of the decades in which they were produced and the issues affecting people.
 The 1970s were a time when the classic movies were socially conscious and confrontational about societal structures.
 Most likely the civil rights battles of the 1960s inspired the films of this era.